kosztkas/resume/index.md

 ## On The Side

 **Mentor** @ [Flow Academy](https://www.flowacademy.hu//) _(Jan 2022 - Present)_ <br>
-Mentoring students on the fundamentals of Ansible
+Mentoring students on the fundamentals of Ansible and Public Clouds -  AWS
 <br>

 **Research Assistant** @ [Budapest University of Technology and Economics](https://www.bme.hu//) _(Mar 2022 - Present)_ <br>